Ways to Participate

 watch-dog, research, share

 The power of our effort is rooted in our structure of subgroups.
 There is too much happening too fast for any one person to keep track of everything, but by dividing and conquering we can share the load.
-Subgroups focus on tracking just one issue or action area, such as the environement, education, or town hall meetings, creating their own in-depth action plans.
+Subgroups focus on tracking just one issue or action area, such as the environment, education, or town hall meetings, creating their own in-depth action plans.
 When they identify an urgent issue worthy of the full group's attention, they report back to our head Alert Secretary to add it to the next Action Alert email.
 Each subgroup has a Secretary (to compile and submit information), an Organizer (to plan and expedite events), and anywhere from 4 to 8 members.
 Joining a subgroup requires a couple of hours of time each week, and we recommend you think of it as at least a 3-month commitment.

-share progress and work face to face
+share progress and Socialize face to face